All posts

 Key Takeaways

-• Historical structural decisions — entity formation, bank account jurisdiction, income classification — create a permanent record that can be explained but not revised.
+• Historical decisions — entity formation, bank jurisdiction, income classification — create a permanent record.
+Explainable, but not revisable.

-• Structural mapping separates objective reality from anxiety-driven worst-case assumptions; the diagnostic comes before the prescription.
+• Mapping your structure separates real exposures from anxiety.
+The diagnostic comes before the prescription.

 References